Brush Creek

 “I guess we got a new pet,” said Mother as Father nodded.

 Sarah and I always enjoy playing in the creek’s shallower water because neither of us is what you would call a swimmer.
 So, when looking for outdoor fun, we never consider our fishpond a play area.
-It was just a beautiful place where Father stocked catfish from the river our creek flows into.
-We could never go near the two larger bodies of water when we were younger.
+It’s a quiet and beautiful location where my father keeps his smaller trout, which are too tiny to eat.
+We could never go near larger bodies of water when we were younger.
 As a result, we never really learned to swim.

 However, earlier, Mother and Sarah wanted to soak their feet in the sunlit pond, where the water was warmer.
 Mother fixed us all a picnic, and off we went.
 Stealing Mother from some of her daily chores was a big event.
 After Father rescued Sarah and assisted the duck, my sister clung to us and cried.
 She was terrified not of death but of the age and process at which it might have happened.
 Her biggest fear was departing from her family and friends.
 Fortunately, Father heard my screams in our moment of need.
 He and Mother agree it is about time we both learn how to swim.